JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 solvers themselves, and this can increase performance while giving new features.
-Our findings show that forward-mode automatic differentiation is fastest when there are less than 100 parameters in the differential equations, and that for large enough number of parameters adjoint sensitivity analysis is the most efficient.
+Our findings show that forward-mode automatic differentiation is fastest when there are less than 100 parameters in the differential equations, and that for a large enough number of parameters adjoint sensitivity analysis is the most efficient.
 Even then, we have good reason to believe that
 [the next generation reverse-mode automatic differentiation via source-to-source AD, Zygote.jl](https://julialang.org/blog/2018/12/ml-language-compiler), will be more efficient than all of the adjoint sensitivity implementations for